Zorbatron/ZBGT/README.md

 - May replace the creative reservoir hatch.

 Creative input bus
-- Will have a similar UI to the ME input bus where it has 16 slots + circuit slot
+- Will likely have a similar UI to the ME input bus where it has 16 slots + circuit slot